Are Insurance Quotes Free?

 In fact, if you live in California, you can buy a policy from an agent in New York (if the NY agent is licensed in CA) if that’s the best deal around!

-This is likely the agent who will also tack on a broker fee to your policy…in addition to the commission they earn for issuing the policy to begin with.
+This is likely the same agent who will attempt to tack on a broker fee to your policy…in addition to the commission they earn for issuing the policy to begin with.

 And also speaking to one or two independent insurance agents, who can shop your rate and provide you with multiple insurance quotes all at once, all for free!

 Note that a captive insurance agent can only provide you with quotes from the one company they represent, which certainly doesn’t count as shopping around, at least not to us.